havoc-nessity/coffee_shop_python_game/README.md

 simple python choose your own adventure game

 pls dont open in text editor and just put it in ur command line or something thanksss

+(also might need help in doing a few things cause im new to coding so pls help if you can thanks)